-Continued use of ADHD drugs may reduce criminal behavior, study saysNovember 22nd, 2012 in Attention deficit disorders /
+Continued use of ADHD drugs may reduce criminal behavior, study saysNovember 22, 2012 by Serena Gordon, Healthday Reporter in Medicine & Health / Attention deficit disorders

 (HealthDay)—For teens and adults who don't grow out of attention deficit hyperactivity disorder, staying on ADHD medications may help them stay out of trouble.